JamieKitson/GeoTagger/README.md

 GeoTagger
 =========

-A tool to automatically geo-tag your Flickr photos using Google Latitude data.
+A tool to automatically geo-tag your Flickr photos using Google Location History data.

 <http://geo.kitten-x.com>